muhammadanas0716/Data-Science-Projects---EDA/README.md

 **5. Netflix TV Shows and Movies - Analysis** ➡️ My favourite most project ever.
 I did this as a part of Certification by [Jovain](https://jovian.ai/learn/data-analysis-with-python-zero-to-pandas).
 I learned a lot from it, like A LOT.
 I used many plots, purely from matplotlib.
 It was really a decent project, which took me around 3 days to complete but totally worth it!

 **6. Tradyflow - Analysis** ➡️ This dataset was obtained from [tradytics.com](https://tradytics.com/trady-flow) on the date **21st June 2022**.
 It could be possible by the time you get the code, you might not find the dataset on the website **tradytics.com** except for this Github repo.
 This project was very fun to do.
 This was the first project in which I used pandas a lot.
 From basic manipulation to detailed and deep filtering.
 It took me a few days but was totally worth it.
 Loved and totally enjoyed it.

+**7. Iris Dataset - Analysis** ➡️ I thought, I should do some EDA on this dataset.
+First due to it's popualrity and secondly to pratice EDA on a very small dataset, as such as this one.
+This is still in progress as this is a slighly diffcult project, due to it's sheer simplicity.
+Haha, I'm bad at this

+**8. Titanic - EDA from sheer Disaster** ➡️ Well, the widely known Titanic Dataset by Kaggle.
+I had to do some EDA on this.
+I have used many new and updated plots in this project as I had actually refreshed my Seaborn memory, thanks to Derek Benas, I was able to make some dope visualizations.
+Go have a look and let me know how it is!
+I'm sure you'll love it and hopefully learn as well!